Need to know the meaning of a word or phrase used by digital marketers? Look here!

 - On-page: your content and especially your keywords

 - Off-page: existence of inbound links, social shares, online mentions and other indicators on the web that tell search engines your page website contains content others find valuable.
-Most SEO practitioners agree this is by far the most important activity set.

 Why it matters: Given the strong preference of search users for the top organic results on a SERP (see immediately below), SEO is a critical priority for firms that depend on web traffic for revenue or leads.
 A strong brand, attractive website, excellent content and appealing offer are also important, but you could be all but invisible to your intended audience if you don’t take the right steps to ensure your prominent appearance among organic search results.

 More San Diego AMA content on the funnel:

 SERP stands for search engine results page.
 These are the listings of webpages – organic and paid, including titles, URLs and descriptions – that appear in response to a keyword search.
 The default Google search setting shows 10 organic results per page, adjustable upwards to 100 in increments of 10.

 Why it matters: Many will limit their consideration to the first page of results, or even the top three.
 Therefore, the goal of any business relying on digital marketing to drive sales or leads is to appear among the first 10, and especially the first three, sites listed.
 The further down your website appears on a SERP, the less likely prospective customers are to find you.

 User experience, or UX, refers to what a user experiences when visiting a website or other digital property.
 Many factors can positively or negatively affect the user experience.
 These include navigation, imagery, color scheme, font size, tone and type of content, form design, page load speed, and mobile device responsiveness, among many others.